Condo vs. house: Which is best for you?

 - Affordability – Condos are typically less expensive than a house, so they can be ideal for first-time homebuyers with limited down payment savings or retirees wanting to scale back.

-- More perks – Unlike a house, many condo communities come with amenities like a pool or security.
-If you want these for your house, you’ll have to install them yourself.
+- More perks – Unlike a house, many condo communities come with amenities like a pool or playground, and features like security systems.
+If you want these for your house, you’ll have to install and pay for them yourself.

-- Less privacy – Since you’re sharing walls with neighbors, you won’t have as much as privacy or quiet as you might be able to get with a house.
+- Less privacy – Since you’re sharing walls with neighbors, you won’t have as much privacy or quiet as you might be able to get with a house.
+And you’ll have to share amenities like the gym or pool.

 - Rules – You might not have as much freedom to decorate or customize your condo, depending on your HOA’s rules.

-A single-family house typically comes with a lot more space, so it’s an ideal choice for growing families or those who want complete control over structural and aesthetic decisions about their home.
+A single-family house typically comes with a lot more space, so it’s an ideal choice for growing families or those who want complete control over structural and aesthetic decisions about their home (assuming you don’t have an HOA in the ‘hood).
 If you value privacy and don’t want to share common spaces with other residents, a single-family house is the way to go.
 However, you must be prepared to handle — physically and financially — all of the interior and exterior maintenance and repairs.

-- Can customize – If you own a house and it’s not in an association, you can do pretty much whatever you want to it, provided it adheres to your local jurisdiction’s ordinances.
+- Customizability – If you own a house and it’s not in an association, you can do pretty much whatever you want to it, provided it adheres to your local jurisdiction’s ordinances.

 - Privacy and space – With a house, you might be farther away from your neighbors, so you won’t have to worry about excess noise or privacy issues.

-- Easier to sell – You won’t have to get the approval of an HOA to sell your house, so there’s one less barrier when it comes time to sell.
+- Easier to sell – You won’t have to get the approval of an HOA to sell your house, so there’s one less barrier when it comes time to put your house on the market.
+Houses also offer a better return on investment.

 - Can be pricey – Depending on its location, size and many other factors, a house can be much more expensive than a condo or other type of property.